jdrch/jdrch/README.md

     - ReFS
     - Btrfs
     - streaming
+  - how to
+    - run the same Windows and Linux installations for years without needing to reinstall
+    - drive fast without getting into (serious) trouble
 - 📫 How to reach me (in descending order.
 Please introduce yourself & say you found me from here so I can contextualize your message):
   - [Twitter](https://twitter.com/jdrch)
   - [Reddit](https://www.reddit.com/user/jdrch)
   - [Telegram](https://t.me/jdrch)
   - @jdrch on Gitter.im
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I have never even smoked a cigarette